~Release Update~ it's on its way!

 Mimi Price–she juggles and plays soccer (not at the same time)

-King Francas–the bad guy
+King Francas–still the bad guy